stujo/java_notes/README.md

 Java(TM) SE Runtime Environment (build 1.7.0_60-b19)
 Java HotSpot(TM) 64-Bit Server VM (build 24.60-b09, mixed mode)```

 * ```Java SE``` - Java Standard Edition
   * ```J2SE``` is an older name
+  * Java SE is a set of  Specifications

 * ```Java EE``` - Java Enterprise Edition
   * ```J2EE``` is an older name
+  * Java EE is a set of  Specifications

+* What is Glassfish?

 * How do you run a java application?
 * How does a java application access it's arguments?